-Vestibular schwannomas (synonymous with acoustic neuromas) are benign tumours that arise from the hearing and balance nerve.
-They actually arise from the lining cells of the balance (vestibular) component of this nerve, known as Schwann cells, hence the name.
+Vestibular schwannomas (also known as acoustic neuromas) are benign tumours that arise from the hearing and balance nerve, formally known as the vestibulocochlear nerve-the 8th cranial nerve.
+They actually arise from the balance (vestibular) component of this nerve, and specifically from the lining cells of this nerve, known as Schwann cells, hence the name-“schwannoma”.

 This picture shows the base of the brain with the cranial nerves emerging from it.
 The hearing and balance nerve is circled.

 Vestibular schwannomas almost always occur as an isolated tumour with no specific risk or predisposing factors.
 They will usually start growing on the hearing and balance nerve within the internal auditory canal, a narrow canal on the inner aspect of the skull.
 Due to the confines of this canal, these tumours can cause dysfunction of the hearing and balance nerve whilst still very small (a few millimetres in diameter), and will typically present with hearing loss, tinnitus (abnormal sounds or ringing in the ear), or problems with balance.

 Occasionally due to minimal or overlooked symptoms, vestibular schwannomas can go undiagnosed for many years and present when they are significantly bigger.
 In this situation they have usually grown out of the internal auditory canal into the brain cavity (a region known as the cerebello-pontine angle), and will start to compress the adjacent brain (the cerebellum and brainstem).
 If brainstem compression is significant, this can cause unsteadiness and clumsiness of the limbs.
 Other symptoms that can arise from vestibular schwannomas include altered facial sensation, hydrocephalus and swallowing difficulties.

 This scan shows a horizontal cross section through the brain at the level where the hearing and balance nerves run from the inner ear to the brain.